Jump to:

 Why Marinate Pork?

-The principal reason to marinate pork cuts is to flavor the surface of the meat.
+The principal reason for marinating pork chops and other pork cuts is to flavor the surface of the meat.
 This is of course achieved by way of taste infusion from the marinade ingredients.

 Contrary to what many people believe, a marinade does not tenderize the meat (with a handful of exceptions related to specific enzymes) nor does it prevent it from drying out during most cooking methods.